Kielx/terminal-portfolio/src/markdown-pages/info/about.md

 Software Developer based in Kielce Poland 🇵🇱.

-CS Sophomore at Kielce Univeristy of Technology.
+CS Sophomore at Kielce University of Technology.

-A Law Enforcer, EULEX Peacekeeping Mission in Kosovo Veteran, Strength Coach and a family man.
+EULEX Peacekeeping Mission in Kosovo Veteran, Strength Coach, Law Enforcer and a family man.